amarnathbh/CSC591-DevOps-Project/docs/Special.md

 For adding a special feature to the CI pipeline, we have introduced a monitoring application that heartbeats the load balancer to check if is alive.
 If the server is down or the number of requests exceeds a certain threshold, the system administrator receives a call.
 We have used the Twilio API to introduce this feature in the system.

 ## Twilio
+Twilio basically uses Amazon Web Services to host telephony infrastructure and provide connectivity between HTTP and the public switched telephone network (PSTN) through its APIs.

+We are using the trial account at Twilio to make a call to the system administrator through the browser.
+The trial account only allows outgoing calls to verified numbers.
+With the account, upgrade we can have otugoing calls from teh browser to any number(s) specified in the list.
+Custom messages can be set and also SMS alerts can be introduced.

 ## Implementation